DMGDy/https-server/README.md

 # Dual-stack HTTPS server

+> [!IMPORTANT ]
+> I'm currently moving to Go for such a project as it makes a lot more sense for what I want out of it.
+It can be looked at [here](https://github.com/DMGDy/go-https)

 An HTTP server.
 I will see how far I can go with its use case.
 Potentially can replace [apache](https://httpd.apache.org/) on my personal website.
 Would need to do many things for that to work.